 In general, the contribution to the limb radiance from aerosol for the horizontally polarized and total radiance cases is approximately the same.
-The vertical polarization has more asymmetry in aerosol signal between forward and back scattering geometries with very low signal magnitude near 90 degrees scattering angle.
-Given that essentially all low earth orbit scenarios will cover forward and backward scattering angles, including 90 degrees scattering angle, it is clear that the horizontal orientation overall shows a more favorable response to aerosol.
+The vertical polarization has more asymmetry in aerosol signal between forward and back scattering geometries with very low signal magnitude near the scattering angle of 90o.
+Given that essentially all low earth orbit scenarios will cover forward and backward scattering angles, including the 90o scattering angle, it is clear that the horizontal orientation overall shows a more favorable response to aerosol.
 This is particularly true for a terminator orbit such as that for OSIRIS.

 Figure 6: The ratio of the linearly polarized radiance to the total radiance for horizontal (left) and vertical (right) orientations.
 Note that the scale for each plot is different.
-The simulation was performed with a SSA of 60 degrees with volcanic aerosol loading for a tangent altitude of 20 km.
+The simulation was performed with a SZA of 60 degrees with volcanic aerosol loading for a tangent altitude of 20 km.

 A distinct disadvantage of measuring a linear polarization rather than the total radiance is the loss of overall signal magnitude.
-In Figure 6, the ratio of the polarized radiance to the total radiance is shown for a series of SSAs for a tangent altitude of 20 km, but in this case using the volcanic aerosol extinction profile, which serves to enhance the fraction of signal due to aerosol.
-Measuring the horizontal polarization results in observing signal levels approximately one half to two thirds of the total radiance, with the greatest effect at the shorter wavelengths.
+In Figure 6, the ratio of the polarized radiance to the total radiance is shown for a series of SSAs and a tangent altitude of 20 km, but in this case using the volcanic aerosol extinction profile, which serves to enhance the fraction of signal due to aerosol.
+Measuring the horizontal polarization results in observing signal levels approximately one half to two thirds of the total radiance, with the greatest signal reduction at the shorter wavelengths.
 The other forward scatter geometries are similarly affected.
 For back scatter geometries, the signal levels are also approximately half of the total radiance, but with less spectral dependence.
-For solar scattering angles near 90o, the horizontal polarization encompasses a large fraction of the total radiance resulting in signals of 80-95% of the total.
+For SSAs near 90o, the horizontal polarization encompasses a large fraction of the total radiance resulting in signals of 80-95% of the total.
 Across the full parameter space of viewing geometries, wavelengths, and aerosol loading scenarios, the magnitude of the horizontal polarization is on average 60-70% of the total radiance.

 Although the vertical polarization shows a relatively larger fraction of the signal due to aerosol particularly in forward scatter geometries, the overall signal levels are substantially lower.
 For forward scatter geometries, the magnitude of the vertically polarized radiance is only approximately one third of the total radiance across the spectral range.
-Back scatter geometries are only slightly better with slightly less than half of the total radiance.
-Again, near solar scattering angles of 90o the limb radiance is almost fully horizontally polarized and the vertically polarized signal is only 5-20% of the total.
+Back scatter geometries are marginally better with slightly less than half of the total radiance.
+Again, near SSAs of 90o the limb radiance is almost fully horizontally polarized and the vertically polarized signal is only 5-20% of the total.
 On average across the entire parameter space, the vertical polarization component typically accounts for 30-40% of the total signal.

 It is clear from this relatively simplistic analysis of the aerosol signal in polarized limb radiance that there are trade-offs between viewing geometries and instrument polarization sensitivity, and changing sensitivity across the spectral range.
 While there is not an overwhelming case to be made for one particular option over the wide range of scenarios that can be considered, the overall response of the horizontally polarized radiance is essentially similar to the total radiance, but with somewhat reduced magnitude that can most likely be mitigated through instrument design considerations.
 The vertical polarization has much more widely varying sensitivity to aerosol with very low signal levels near 90 degrees scattering angle, and is a much more challenging choice in terms of instrument performance for aerosol measurements.